 Once you have thought these things through – if you decide social enterprise is right for you, there are few steps to follow.

 Social enterprises don’t have a single regulator so most of the changes you will need to make will be to your governance.
 It could be that you are already operating as a social enterprise – your business has a clear social mission and you reinvest your profits, but you have not made this a formal arrangement.
 In which case you will need legal advice to ensure these are written it into your governing documents.
-Many solicitors specialise in this sort of thing – including the ones in our membership directory.

 You will also need to think about accountability and how you are held to account on your social mission.
 This could be through appointing an independent board or adopting a membership structure of some form.
 Alternatively you could investigate converting your existing company into a community interest company (a legal form set up specifically for social enterprises).